-Brand strategy decisions must answer, “how can we get there?”
-Most importantly, strategies must provide clear marching orders that define the strategic program you are investing in, the focused opportunity, the desired market impact and the payback in a performance result that benefits the branded business.
-The strategic choices depend on market opportunities you see to build on your core strength, to build a bond with consumers, to battle competitors, or line up with your business situation.
-Unquestionably, every brand should have a long-range Brand Strategy Roadmap document that includes the vision, purpose, values, key issues, strategies, and tactics.
-Alternatively, some will call it a long-range strategic plan, or even a Strat Plan.
+Brand strategy decisions must answer, “How can we get there?”
+Most importantly, strategies must provide clear marching orders that define the strategic program you are investing in, the focused opportunity, the desired market impact, and the payback in a performance result that benefits the branded business.
+The strategic choices depend on market opportunities to build on your core strength, create a bond with consumers, battle competitors, or line up with your business situation.
+Every brand should have a long-range Brand Strategy Roadmap document that includes the vision, purpose, values, key issues, strategies, and tactics.
+Alternatively, some call it a long-range strategic plan or even a Strat Plan.

 Brand strategy + Brand Idea

 As well, the Brand Strategy Roadmap uses the brand idea to deliver a consistent brand across the five consumer touchpoints.
 These touchpoints that reach consumers include the brand promise, brand story, innovation, purchase moment, and consumer experience.